[Update: 20mph zones in Manchester have failed]

 Manchester City Council recently decided to extend the 20 mph zones to include larger areas of Manchester.
 This is, according to the council, part of the plan to make three large sections of Manchester safer for children and more attractive for residents.
-The new speeding limits are being placed on all non-major roads leading to residential and school areas which would be over 1,100 streets, covering 111 miles.
+The new speeding limits apply to all non-major roads leading to residential and school areas.
+In total, this amounts to over 1,100 streets, covering 111 miles.
 This project has been in progress for over two years and was paid for using £500,000 of public health funding, according to the article in Manchester Evening News.

 Safety of children and increased attractiveness for residents are all noble causes that everybody is happy to support without a question.
 The only question is if the introduction of 20mph zones serve the real purpose?